Blog - Sex - Sex Knowledge

 Sexual arousal tends to be difficult when there is more strain on the sexual inhibition system than the sexual excitation system.
 Arousal non-concordance is commonly the result of too much weight (internal or external stress) being put on “the brakes”.

-The Willingness Model
+Fact 5: The Willingness Model1

 The willingness model is said to be the most important step in formulating arousal.
 This model states that before desire or arousal can even be felt, the participant(s) has to be willing.